justworx/assets/README.md

    This first `assets` module is not yet complete.
-It will take me a while to download and import all the various locale packages so as to create a tar file with ALL locales (as json dict of format strings).
+It will take me a while to download and import all the various locale packages so as to create a tar file with at least one representation of each of the locales (as json dict of format strings).

  * unicode_data:
    An sqlite3 database to replace the `udata.query()` functionality.